robinkanters/easencrypt/README.md

 // Generate a keypair.
 Since this is the default Java keypair, it's compatible with external code.
 KeyPair keyPair = rsaEncrypter.generateKeyPair();

-// Initialze an encrypter with a cipher (which can be swapped out for other implementations).
+// Initialize an encrypter with a cipher (which can be swapped out for other implementations).
 LongTextEncrypter encrypter = new LongTextEncrypterImpl(new DesCipher(), rsaEncrypter);
 ```